opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Example

-The following example makes a prediction based on previously trained linear regression model.
+The following example predicts based on the previously trained linear regression model.

 **Request**